salildabholkar/salildabholkar.github.com/index.md

 My name is Salil.
 On the internet I am known by the nicknames "UltimateSupreme" (since long ago, too long to get rid of) or "UltiSup" (much more unique).
 Currently a student studying "Information Technology" in [St. Francis Institute of Technology](http://www.sfitengg.org), I am an aspiring Web Developer and Programmer.

 My primary skill is solid knowledge of end-to-end web development using CSS, HTML, JavaScript and bit of PHP.
 I am also good with few general purpose programming languages like C, Java and Ruby.
 Though these are the weapons of my choice, I do not favour one language over the other.
 Each language has its own elegance and style of winning you the war.
+Like any good programmer worth his salt, I can learn a new one easily enough if I have a reason to.
+Recently, I have been meddling with and taken a keen interest towards Data Science and Artificial Intelligence especially after my course work in "Data Mining and Business Intelligence" and "Intelligent Systems".

 I have very good hygiene and outstanding hair :)
 I occasionally like to bake a cake.